UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/Syllabus.md

 ## Typical class:

-Each class will involve a lecture interseresed with in-class exercises about the lecture topic.
+Each class will involve a lecture interspersed with in-class exercises about the lecture topic.

-Beginning the third week, the final hour or so of the class will consist of a coce reviewo f students work-in-progress.
+Beginning the fourth week, the final hour or so of the class will consist of a code reviews of students' work-in-progress.

 In addition, as we work with you on your projects, we will highlight for the class interesting problems and their solutions that come up in class.